 Shop among history in the historic Walkerville BIA

 The Walkerville BIA is unique in many ways.
-This street is now a collection of boutique shops, but once it was at the heart of prohibition, smuggling, and was integral to the birth of labour unions.
+This street is now a collection of boutique shops, but once it was at the heart of prohibition, and smuggling, and was integral to the birth of labour unions.
 As you walk through this area, you will see signs of its rich history in the historic buildings and pride of the area — while also indulging in the vibrant shopping experience the district has become.
 Details

 Explore Kingsville Military Museum

-Learn about the sacrifices of the men and women in the military as well as the contributions of early settlers and native Canadians to the life style we presently enjoy in this county at Kingsville Historical Park.
+Learn about the sacrifices of the men and women in the military as well as the contributions of early settlers and native Canadians to the lifestyle we presently enjoy in this county at Kingsville Historical Park.
 Details

 Appreciate Windsor’s street art at Artist Alley